How to set up Mozilla Thunderbird

-On the Tools menu, click Account Settings.
-The Account Settings dialog box appears.
+- On the Account Settings dialog box appears.

-By default, Thunderbird selects IMAP with SSL for the incoming mail server, and SMTP with SSL for the outgoing mail server.
-If you want to change any of these settings, click Manual config.
+By default, Thunderbird selects IMAP with SSL/TLS for the incoming mail server, and SMTP with SSL/TLS for the outgoing mail server.
+If you want to change any of these settings, click

-To close the Account Settings dialog box, click OK.
+- To close the Account Settings dialog box, click .

 - To retrieve messages from the account immediately, click Get Mail.
 Thunderbird downloads the messages for the account.